Tom Kelly - (Client's Representative)

 There’s no communication breakdown between the architect and the builder, which is often an issue in construction. (... where the builder doesn’t quite get what the architect had in mind.)

-And if you want to talk about the wonderful working relationship during the construction phase, you need to go no further than Joe Buglino.
+And if you want to talk about the wonderful working relationship during the construction phase, you need to go no further than EcoBuilders' construction manager.

-Once the design was done, most of the interaction was with Joe as the construction foreman.
+Once the design was done, most of the interaction was with the construction manager as the foreman.
 He was responsible for helping us select the subs.
 When I say ‘helping us select,’ very rarely would we go against his recommendations, but the final decision on each sub was the owner’s.
 That’s just the way it is.

 ...
-But Joe would bring us quality subs.
+But EcoBuilders would bring us quality subs.
 We would meet them, we would evaluate them, we would look at their proposals, and jointly we would select them.
-Joe and I worked together really well during that project.
+EcoBuilders and I worked together really well during that project.

 One of the most important things in a major construction project is the way the general contractor and the subcontractors work with each other.